 We recognise that each student is unique with individual needs.
-In promoting a positive, encouraging and respectful school environment for all students, we aim to provide support for students with specific learning difficulties or learning differences to help them succeed in UWCSEA’s challenging learning programme.
+At the heart of our mission is a call to connect people.
+With a positive, encouraging and respectful school environment for all students, we aim to provide support for students with specific learning difficulties or learning differences to help them succeed in our learning programme and flourish in our community.

 The Learning Support provision in each section of the school is broadly the same on each campus, and is outlined below.

 In Primary School, there is one Learning Support teacher per grade, although the teachers may also work across the school-section.

 Using a variety of programmes and service delivery models, we provide targeted interventions to students who have been identified as needing additional support to meet expectations.
 In addition, we offer support to students with a range of mild to moderate diagnosed learning differences, including: specific learning disorders (of reading, writing, and math), executive function difficulties, ADHD, processing disorders, etc.

 The Learning Support provision in Middle School provides learning support coaching and small group support where teachers work to remediate specific academic challenges and support/develop students' study skills.

 Learning Support teachers help students develop an understanding of themselves as learners, while supporting their organisation skills.
 Students develop a repertoire of strategies to help them build on their strengths to address areas of challenge.

 Difficulties in mathematics are supported directly by the Mathematics Department.

 In High School, the focus of the Learning Support teachers is on helping students develop the habits and self-management skills needed to succeed in our academic programme.